Disney Trip Planner + Universal Orlando & more

 For advice on how to find the best theme park tickets for your trip, click here

 If you’re set on a 100% Disney experience, stay with our Disney trip planner to get started on the best deals, find expert advice and start creating the magic.

 3. Keep your eye out for promotional Disney deals

 Once you have decided which parks and attractions you want to visit, use the time before you fly to be on the lookout for ticket deals.
 Companies like attractiontickets.com and Ocean Florida have regular promotions, including free days, limited edition MagicBands and hotel+theme park packages.
-Plus, there is the famous Disney Dining Plan – which we explain here – this includes free meals with your entry tickets if you buy between certain dates.
+Plus, there is the famous Disney Dining Plan – this includes free meals with your entry tickets if you buy between certain dates.

 UPDATE: Disney Free Dine is not currently valid during the Covid-19 pandemic.